 Here are a few highlights:

-As of September 1, 2014 all activities must be planned based on the July 2014 version of Safe Guide, with the exception of international travel 72 hours or more.
-For further details about international travel please see above the Explanation of Changes for International Travel.
+As of September 1, 2015 all activities must be planned based on the July 2015 version of Safe Guide.

 We recommend that Members print the General Planning for Activities section of Safe Guide for handy reference.